 The Langan Engineering and Environmental Services Legacy Scholarship Fund was established in early 2015 with a $200,000 donation from Langan Engineering and Environmental Services.
 Rudolph P. Frizzi of Langan, and past president of DFI, facilitated the donation and an additional contribution of $102,000 generously made by many principals of Langan.

 The fund will provide scholarships to civil engineering students who are focusing on geotechnical and/or environmental engineering.
-Within the fund, there are three standing scholarships honoring former distinguished members of Langan:
+Within the fund, there are four standing scholarships honoring former distinguished members of Langan: